 So, you want to Start a Blog.
-Let’s begin with four easy steps:
+Let’s begin with three easy steps:

 I have journaled off and on since I was a young teen, but once I got married and began having children, I wanted a more consistent record of our lives together.

 Who knew back then that “pick your niche” would become a part of my vocabulary?

 As an Amazon affiliate, I earn from qualifying purchases.
 This page may contain affiliate links.
 I would love your support through clicking on the links.
 Read the full disclosure here.

 Journaling turned into blogging, and blogging became fabulous because it also allowed me to easily attach pictures.

 And that is when I began to love photography as well.
 My camera (affiliate) has been close to my side ever since my girls were little.
 And with cell phone(affiliate) cameras, well, there should never be a picture that I miss.

 Even as my girls have gone off to college, they will often receive a text, “Take pictures for me please.”

 I have been blogging since 2007 on the Blogger platform.